How Long Will It Take To Save? (Includes Calculator)

 To ensure that you keep making the regular monthly transfers required to achieve your savings goal without accidentally missing a payment, consider setting up an automatic monthly payment from your deposit account into your savings or investment account.
 You can then rest easy that everything is taken care of so that you're sipping drinks on your beach or taking possession of your car or house keys just when you expect to, without having to save any longer to achieve your goal.

 If you would like some more tips on ways to increase your savings by making changes in your lifestyle, do take a look at our article 6 simple ways to save for the home of your dreams.
+There's also a very comprehensive article on The Simple Dollar website featuring 100 tips for saving money, from repairing and reusing items, to cancelling unused subscriptions, to simple things like keeping your car tyres inflated (it really can save you money by reducing your fuel costs).
+Do take a look!

 What are you currently saving for and what challenges are you facing?
 Share your comments below.